lioumens/UW-SGSA-Website/reading.md

 ### Machine Learning

 * *Machine Learning, Tom Mitchell*.
 Old standard on Machine Learning.
 Written concisely, but starts from the basic foundations.
+* *Pattern Recognition and Machine Learning*.
+Covers the basics fairly thoroughly.
+Examples and narrative are straight-forward.